julianpoy/recipesage-docs/docs/tutorials/recipes/recipe-details.md

 Keep in mind that any measurements that are not shown in bold aren't recognized and won't be scaled.

 Values entered into the scale field are not permanent.
 Once you close this recipe, the scale will default back to the scale entered in the recipe editor.

+### Decimal Commas

+Ingredient quantities can be written with either a decimal point (`1.5 cups`) or a decimal comma (`1,5 kg`).
+Both are recognized and scaled, so recipes saved from German, Swedish, French, and other comma-using sources work the same as English ones.

+When a recipe has no decimal of its own and scaling produces one (halving `3 kg`, for example), the separator follows your [📖 app language](../settings/settings.md#language).
+A German reader sees `1,5 kg` where an English reader sees `1.5 kg`.

+Thousands separators are understood in both styles, so `1,000 g` and `1.000 g` both mean one thousand grams.
+Where a number could be read either way, RecipeSage looks at the other quantities in the same recipe first: in a recipe that also lists `0,5 l`, a `1,125 kg` is read as roughly one and an eighth kilograms rather than as 1125.
+If the recipe offers no such hint, your app language decides.

 ### Converting Between Metric and Imperial